tokke100/Open-Industry-Project/README.md

 Clone the repository and select the project folder directly in Unity Hub

-Add a PLC object from the 'Assets' to the scene and fill in the script fields with the necessary data for your test bench.
+Inside the Unity Editor add a PLC object from the 'Assets' folder to the scene and fill in the script fields with the necessary data for your test bench.

 ![image](https://user-images.githubusercontent.com/105675984/218582555-4a450d03-8b2e-499c-b1ca-a4e286d686b8.png)